sandypockets/extra/README.md

 * Users can comment on stories
 * Users can favourite stories
 * Users can filter stories by topic
-* Rich Text Editor for writing stories
+* Rich Text Editor for writing stories or comments

 ### Admin Features